VS. A MARKETING PLAN?

-The marketing plan focuses on the activities, execution and timing, the “what” and “when”, of the marketing efforts.
+The marketing plan focuses on the activities, execution and timing, the “what” and “when”, of the marketing efforts of both the company and its advertising agency.
 But unlike the marketing strategy, there can be several marketing plans taking place at the same time.
 However, every plan must answer to the marketing strategy and do its part to propel the strategy forward.
 When it comes to marketing plans, think campaigns, programs and tactics.
 These are generally short-term initiatives that can be measured, reevaluated and adjusted as needed.

 HOW IS A MARKETING STRATEGY AND PLAN CREATED?

 You don’t have to have an MBA to create a marketing strategy or marketing plan.
 But you do have to take an honest look at your company and determine whether or not you’re creating something you believe, rally behind and execute.

 When creating your marketing strategy, you need to do some homework.

 Here are few things you should consider and include:

 We’re talking demographic and psychographic information.
 Age.
 Career.
 Income.
 Interests.
 Turn-offs.
 Challenges.
 Purchasing behaviors.
 Anything and everything you can gather to create a detailed persona.

 As we mentioned earlier, the marketing strategy should work directly with the business strategy and goals.
 You must be clear as to what objectives you want to achieve.

 Knowing exactly who your competition is, what they’re doing in the marketplace, what perception the target audience has of them, and where you should position your company are all key factors to creating a solid marketing strategy.

 Know Your Resources